Keith Sweat discography

 In August 2002, Sweat released his eighth studio album Rebirth.
 It debuted and peaked at number 14 on the Billboard 200 and sold 222,000 copies, with "One on One" being issued as the album's only single.
 In 2004, Elektra released the compilation album The Best of Keith Sweat: Make You Sweat.
 A top forty success in the United States, it was certified Gold by the Recording Industry Association of America (RIAA), but would mark his final release with the label.
 Following his departure from Elektra, Sweat produced the holiday album A Christmas of Love, his ninth studio album.
 Released by Sweat Shop Records and Rhino Records on November 20, 2007, it opened at number 85 on Billboards Top R&B/Hip-Hop Albums chart.
 Just Me, his next project and first with Atco Records, debuted and peaked at number 10 on the Billboard 200.
 It also topped the R&B/Hip-Hop Albums chart, making it his first album to take the summit since his 1996 self-titled album.

 Ridin' Solo, Sweat's eleventh studio album, marked his debut with Kedar Entertainment and Fontana Distribution.
-The album also opened at number one on the US Independent Albums, becoming his first album to do so, and also peaked at number four on the Top R&B/Hip-Hop Albums chart, makig it his tenth top ten album on the chart.
+The album also opened at number one on the US Independent Albums, becoming his first album to do so, and also peaked at number four on the Top R&B/Hip-Hop Albums chart, making it his tenth top ten album on the chart.
 Later albums did not achieve the same commercial success, though Til the Morning (2011) and Dress to Impress (2016) both entered the top ten on the Top R&B/Hip-Hop Albums chart, and "Good Love," the lead single from Dress to Impress, became Sweat's first number one hit on the US Adult R&B Songs chart.
 Playing for Keeps, Sweat's 14th studio album, failed to chart in 2018.
 Its second single "Boomerang," a duet with Candace Price, marked his second chart topper on the Adult R&B Songs, however.
 In 2024, the standalone song "Lay You Down" became his third single to top the same chart.